shahriarin2012/CS-Project-on-Azure-Technology/README.md

 Setting up a Conditional Access policy (e.g., IP/location restriction)

 🛠️ Prerequisites:
 Before starting, we have to make sure:

 We’re signed in as the Global Administrator (the admin account you created earlier — e.g., admin@shahriar143.onmicrosoft.com )

-You have access to the Azure Portal: https://portal.azure.com
+We have access to the Azure Portal: https://portal.azure.com

 🧭 Step-by-Step Instructions
 🔹 Step 1: Go to Azure Active Directory
 Open browser and go to 👉 https://portal.azure.com

-Sign in with your admin credentials ( admin@shahriar143.onmicrosoft.com /  Dumo208718)
+Sign in with your admin credentials ( admin@shahriar143.onmicrosoft.com /  **** d***!)

-In the left-side menu, click on “Azure Active Directory”
+In the left-side menu, click on “Microsoft Entra" --> WHich is new name for Azure Active Directory

 ![image](https://github.com/user-attachments/assets/04b4a74c-e443-4449-9fb5-90bc20089383)